clairenjoki2022-hue/Excel-project-on-healthcare/README.md

 My Role: I contributed to data cleaning, formula application, and visualization design, ensuring the dataset was accurate, structured, and ready for reporting.
 I also helped create PivotTables and charts that summarized key metrics such as treatment costs, gender distribution, and diagnosis trends.

-Project Highlights:
+# Project Highlights:

-Cleaned and standardized raw healthcare data (removed duplicates, formatted dates, handled missing values).
+-Cleaned and standardized raw healthcare data (removed duplicates, formatted dates, handled missing values).

 -Applied advanced Excel formulas: IF, VLOOKUP, ROUND, statistical and date functions.